 The students take on the various roles in a trial and try a case against another school with the assistance of real life magistrates, legal advisers, court staff and other legal professionals.

 Across the UK at one of the 40+ Magistrates’ Courts involved in the competition.
+For a list of all the confirmed local heats, please see our FAQ’s

-The Competition introduces the legal system to young people in an exciting way that has a lasting impact on all those involved, while developing student’s soft skills that will be of use throughout their lives.
+The competition introduces the legal system to young people in an exciting way that has a lasting impact on all those involved, while developing student’s soft skills that will be of use throughout their lives.

 - March – Local Heats